Key takeaways

 Smoking does more harm than just taking years off of someone’s life.
 Smoking costs the U.S. billions of dollars in healthcare costs and lost productivity each year.
 Smoking-related illnesses increase the cost of insurance policies, government spending on Medicare and Medicaid, and household spending on medical expenses.
 Not only that, but smoking-related deaths result in lost wages for surviving family members.

-Smoking is expensive for not only the smoker, but society as a whole.
+Smoking is expensive for not only the smoker but society as a whole.

 Tobacco prevention

 Prevention comes in many forms, including creating and enforcing harsher public health laws on smoking in public places, raising the prices of tobacco products using tax increases, and promoting smoke-free environments via smoking bans.
-Prevention ads help create awareness for these programs and encourage people to lead a healthier life without smoking.
+Prevention ads help create awareness for these programs and encourage people to lead healthier lives without smoking.

 Community efforts are also crucial in tobacco control efforts.
 A positive, proactive community culture can help create a strong foundation for eradicating tobacco use in high-risk populations.
 This can be achieved by providing people with the proper tools to prevent smoking or encouraging them to quit if they are already smokers.